 The first telecast aired on a TV show called Ford Star Jubilee on November 3, 1956, on WBBM-TV Channel 2.
 It was a huge success and the next time it aired was on December 13, 1959, with Red Skelton hosting it.
 That year started the tradition of the movie airing annually as a television special.
 It aired on WBBM-TV Channel 2 every year, except in 1963, until 1967.

-In 1968 through 1975 it aired on WMAQ-TV Channel 5.
+From 1968 through 1975 it aired on WMAQ-TV Channel 5.
 The first time I saw the movie was in the early 1970s when I lived in the Roseland neighborhood.
 My family didn’t have a color set then, so we were stuck with a black and white one.
 Don’t remember the exact year, but I watched it every year until 1998 when it stopped airing on WBBM-TV Channel 2.
 It returned to CBS in 1976.
-The years that were skipped were 1992, 1995 and 1997.
+The years that were skipped were 1992, 1995, and 1997.
 It has been on cable TV ever since.

 I watched the movie on TV and on Blu-ray all the time.
 It’s a movie that the whole family watches together.
 My favorite scene is when Dorothy is starting to walk on the Yellow Brick Road and the Munchkins start singing.
 When she is on her way, that’s when the movie gets your undivided attention and you want to see if get to see the Wizard of Oz in Emerald City, so he can help her to go home.
 There are so many classic scenes and lines in the movie, that are remembered today.